What is love?

 "To you who are ready for the truth, I say this: Love your enemies.
 Let them bring out the best in you, not the worst.
 When someone gives you a hard time, respond with the energies of prayer for that person.
 If someone slaps you in the face, stand there and take it.
 If someone grabs your shirt, giftwrap your best coat and make a present of it.
 If someone takes unfair advantage of you, use the occasion to practice the servant life.
 No more tit-for-tat stuff.
 Live generously.
 Luke 6:27

 Comments: Did you get that?
-That love does not always equal being accepted by the crowd?
+Love does not always equal being accepted by the crowd!
 As I hear how we tear people apart in modern society, I wonder if any of us understand the toll our unloving attitudes take on us every single day?
 We live out our dissatisfaction with ourselves and each other in a lot of harmful ways.
 Let's try another way.
-Instead of thinking negatively about yourself, intentionally create a loving dialogue.
+Instead of thinking negatively about yourself and others, intentionally create a loving dialogue.
 If Jesus is right (and I think He is) then how you treat yourself will spill out into your relationships.
 Love is not an instinct in this form, it is a choice, a decision to proceed with care.

 3. Love = Joy